 The first car in the exhibition is so old (year 1898) that it not only looks like a horse-drawn carriage but it actually is !!
 It needed horses to pull it.
-(Talk of horse-power!)
+Talk of horse-power!

 The museum is divided into 10 sections, dedicated to various eras and themes.

-A black Rolls Royce called Swarovsky flaunts itself because it is decorated with Swarovsky crystals while another, the Flower Power, coyly boasts of its painted design reflecting the psychedelic art of that time.
+Swarovski car: A black Rolls Royce called Swarovski flaunts itself because it is decorated with Swarovski crystals while another, the Flower Power, coyly boasts of its painted design reflecting the psychedelic art of that time.

 There is a picnic car with its seats, carriers made with cane.
 It also has a picnic basket containing cutlery giving you a complete feel of real picnic !

 The Egg or El huevo: There is an ‘Egg’ car which doesn’t need any introduction.
 This is egg shaped German car model Fuldamobil.
 The interesting fact about this car is that it was manufactured in the era when nobody spoke about crossing cultures and the television was still beginning to reach homes.

 And there is a small lightweight car too which has non-metal body.
 Boat car, space jet car, a car for long drives in which you can make a bed to sleep are a few more examples.